Last Updated on July 18, 2023

 - Live dealers were allowed in 2012, following a gaming compact between the State of NC and the EBCI.
 The agreement also earmarked a revenue share toward public education, with remaining profits distributed among tribal members.

 - In 2015, Harrah’s Cherokee Valley River Casino & Hotel opened in nearby Cherokee County, outside the town of Murphy.
-The EBCI also own this casino and Caesars operates it, too.
+Caesars also operated the EBCI and had grown it into another one of the best casinos in Cherokee, NC.

 - Casino profits are distributed to tribal members in the form of two checks per year.
 Additional comminty giving includes financial aid for those pursuing secondary education, affordable housing, and healthcare supplements.